Diversity and Social Justice at ASU Law

-Following the Arizona State University Charter, ASU Law is an inclusive institution that strives to make a positive impact on the communities it serves.
+Following the Arizona State University Charter, ASU Law is an inclusive institution that strives to make a positive impact on the communities it services.
+ASU Law is committed to inclusion—ethnic, intellectual, socioeconomic and cultural—and advancing knowledge and legal principles that reflects diverse perspectives.

 The Difference Engine: A Center for the Future of Equality at ASU